What is DegreeWorks?

 - Your DegreeWorks audit drops your courses into various degree requirements such as general studies, major and minor requirements.
 Your transcript is a chronological list of the courses you have taken by term with transfer, AP and CLEP credits listed at the beginning of the transcript.

 I think the requirements for my major are wrong.

 - Look at the catalog term that appears on the major requirements block of the audit.
 If this is not the catalog you and your advisor have been following and you want to change your catalog year, please contact the Registrar’s Office.

 I’m getting two degrees.
 Why can I not see the second degree?

 - You can view your second degree by using the Degree drop-down menu at the top of the screen.
-If you still can’t see it, please add the major in MyCU and check again in 48 hours.

 If I withdraw from a course, will that appear in my audit?